 Beginning in the Fall of 2011, The University of Alabama has held the title of having the largest Greek community membership total in the United States.
 More than 11,000 student members who belong to one of the 67 different fraternity and sorority Greek chapters, represent 35 percent of the University of Alabama student body.
 In efforts to increase diversity amongst the various chapters, UA created an action plan.
 Over a three-year span were able to diversify by 91.5%.

 The chapters range in size from 3 members to 471 members, where students seize leadership roles and participate in service activities across the community and campus.
 The organizations that Greeks support include local and national non-profits (like Habitat for Humanity).

 Our Score: 248

-More than 30 percent of Syracuse University students belong to a fraternity or sorority to help enhance the community and build ongoing connections.
+The Syracuse University students that belong to a fraternity or sorority aim to help enhance the community and build ongoing connections.
 The Syracuse Greek members do a lot for the community like throwing events to raise thousands of dollars for their selected philanthropies, sponsoring activities, and participating in community service projects.
 Some students have taken the time to read to children, tutor younger students, help high schoolers with college applications, and work on environmental projects for the community and university.

 2. Miami University (Ohio)

 The Miami University, located in Oxford, Ohio has a Greek member population that represents nearly 22 percent of the entire student population on campus that have been “contributing to campus tradition, success, and pride.”
 Miami University has been nicknamed the “Mother of Fraternities” due to the number of fraternities that originated on campus.